 Every class follow a class charter.
 These are displayed on the class pages.

-All classes have started the rights diary/ journal.
+All classes have a rights diary/ journal.
 Children have the opportunity to bring home the journal/ diary (Rory) and talk to parents and other adults about their rights.
 They draw or write what they have done and how these activities or events link with our rights.
 This is then shared with the rest of the children in school and assemblies.
 Enjoy!

 We take part in Super Ambassadors missions.
 Here is this terms mission: